TheLartians/ModernCppStarter/README.md

 ### Run clang-format

-Use the following commands from the project's root directory to run clang-format (must be installed on the host system).
+Use the following commands from the project's root directory to check and fix C++ and CMake source style.
+This requires _clang-format_, _cmake-format_ and _pyyaml_ to be installed on the current system.

 ```bash
 cmake -Htest -Bbuild/test